2023 Claudette Savaria Bursary – Open for Applications

-The Communities in Bloom Foundation is requesting applications for a bursary.
+The Communities in Bloom Foundation is requesting applications for two bursaries.

 The mission of the Communities in Bloom Foundation, a non-profit organization with registered charitable status, is to fund, develop and disseminate educational material on the value, importance, improvement and sustainable development of green spaces and the natural environment in our society.